sdsvkz/mapbase-sdk-playground/README.md

 You still cannot run when grabbing something.
 But thanks for Mapbase, you can enable `sv_player_enable_propsprint` and `sv_player_enable_gravgun_sprint` for those Functionalities.

+### Adjustable Crouching Speed

+### Restorable Suit Power Device

+Provide `CSuitPowerDeviceDataOps` class for saving & restoring `CSuitPowerDevice` fields

+### Invalid Suit Power Device

+Provide static member `CSuitPowerDevice::Invalid` that serve as a placeholder.
+It should not be used in any way.

 ---